 Junior forward Chris Williams has quietly been UVa's most consistent player this season.
-Williams has reached double figures in scoring in 23 of his last 24 games (the streak was snapped when he scored five points against Georgia Tech - Feb.
-11) and in 24 of 27 this season.
+Williams has reached double figures in scoring in 23 of his last 25 games and in 24 of 28 this season.
 In addition to his scoring, Williams has also been a consistent rebounder.
-He has pulled down six or more rebounds in 20 of 27 contests.
+He has pulled down six or more rebounds in 21 of 28 contests.
 Williams registered double-doubles in consecutive contests (Missouri - Jan.
-20 and North Carolina -Jan.
+20 and North Carolina - Jan.
 24).
 He also had a double-double with 21 points and 12 rebounds in UVa's victory over Duke on February 14.

-On the season, Williams is tied with Roger Mason, Jr., for the team lead in scoring with an average of 15.0 points per game (seventh in the ACC) and he averages 15.4 points per game in ACC contests (seventh in the ACC).
+On the season, Williams is second on the team in scoring with an average of 14.8 points per game (seventh in the ACC) and he averaged 15.4 points per game in ACC contests during the regular season(seventh in the ACC).
 He is second on the team in rebounds with 6.6 per game (10th in the ACC).
-Williams leads the team in field goal percentage (minimum of five made field goals per game) at 51.6 percent (142-275, fourth in the ACC) and is second in steals (41).
-Williams is also tied with Stephane Dondon for fourth on the team in free throw percentage (76.9 percent, 90-117).
+Williams leads the team in field goal percentage (minimum of five made field goals per game) at 50.9 percent (144-283, fourth in the ACC) and is second in steals (43).
+Williams is also fourth on the team in free throw percentage (76.2 percent, 93-122).